Rules on access to the National Bank of Belgium for external persons

 8.3.
 Camera images

 8.3.1.
 Certain areas of the Bank are constantly filmed in accordance with the Law of 21 March 2007 regulating the installation and use of monitoring cameras and in accordance with the Protocol of 21 September 2007 on video monitoring at the National Bank of Belgium.
-In accordance with the Royal Decree of 10 February 2008 determining the method of indicating the presence of video monitoring, pictograms draw attention to the presence of video monitoring at the entrance to the filmed areas.
+In accordance with the Royal Decree of 28 May 2018 amending the Royal Decree of 10 February 2008 determining the method of indicating the presence of video monitoring, pictograms draw attention to the presence of video monitoring at the entrance to the filmed areas.

 8.3.2.
 The purpose of video monitoring is to provide general surveillance and to ensure the security and protection of the Bank’s property and buildings, and of persons present in those buildings.
 Camera images are taken in order to collect evidence of any incidents constituting an offence or causing damage, and to trace and identify the perpetrators, disorderly persons, witnesses or victims.
 In addition, the camera images are taken so that, in the event of an incident, the images can be viewed in order to detect any irregularity in any intervention on the part of the Bank’s personnel or third parties and/or to exclude any suspicion of malicious intent on the part of the various persons intervening.